mbkoltai/ExaStoLog/doc/README.md

 - [tight subplots](https://mathworks.com/matlabcentral/fileexchange/27991-tight_subplot-nh-nw-gap-marg_h-marg_w) (for customizable gaps between subplots)
 - [Simulated annealing](https://mathworks.com/matlabcentral/fileexchange/10548-general-simulated-annealing-algorithm) (parameter fitting by simulated annealing)

 These libraries are for visualizations and parameter fitting, not for the calculations themselves, so they are optional, but we recommend using them for all the features of the toolbox.
+The extra libraries should now be in the folder *exact\-stoch\-log\-mod*.

-#### - add the folders to the path by typing 'add_functions'
+#### - add the library folders to the path by 'add_toolboxes_paths'

 ### 2. Model creation